 While many of these offers are great for enhancing your stays, such as suite and villa packages, there may even be ways to make your stay even cheaper, such as a complimentary night offer.

 Other packages include family travel offers, which include kids’ activities, experiences, and family suite accommodations.

 The Top 13 Rosewood Hotels & Resorts in the World

 As we mentioned before, Rosewood Hotels & Resorts isn’t a huge brand.
 There are around 30 properties globally, each of which offers the same unfussy opulence that Rosewood is so well-known for.

 Rosewood focuses more on its leisure guests than on formulaic business travelers, so each property is distinctive, ultra-luxurious, and unique.

 Let’s get into our top Rosewood Hotels & Resorts in the world!

 Hôtel de Crillon, A Rosewood Hotel is a legendary neoclassical hotel in the heart of Paris.
 It’s also our top pick for the best Rosewood Hotels & Resorts property in the entire world.

 Because of its iconic status, incredible guest rooms, phenomenal location, property amenities, and fabled service quality, Hôtel de Crillon is actually a fairly straightforward pick.

 Hôtel de Crillon opened in 1909, but the building that it’s housed in dates all the way back to the mid-18th century.
-This ultra-chic hotel is just 5 minutes’ walking distance from the metro station and Avenue des Champs-Élysées.
+This ultra-chic hotel is just a 5-minute walk from the metro station and Avenue des Champs-Élysées.
 It’s also less than 2 miles from the Eiffel Tower!

 There are a total of 78 rooms, 36 suites, and 10 premium “signature” suites that all express Parisian classicism and ultimate luxury.
 Each of the sumptuous guest rooms is a minimum of 340 square feet large and has plush beds with courtyard views or Rue Boissy d’Anglas views.